UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantSubscriptionNewAdminNoteReq.md

 ### NewUnibeeApiMerchantSubscriptionNewAdminNoteReq

-`func NewUnibeeApiMerchantSubscriptionNewAdminNoteReq(merchantMemberId int64, note string, subscriptionId string, ) *UnibeeApiMerchantSubscriptionNewAdminNoteReq`
+`func NewUnibeeApiMerchantSubscriptionNewAdminNoteReq(note string, subscriptionId string, ) *UnibeeApiMerchantSubscriptionNewAdminNoteReq`

 NewUnibeeApiMerchantSubscriptionNewAdminNoteReq instantiates a new UnibeeApiMerchantSubscriptionNewAdminNoteReq object This constructor will assign default values to properties that have it defined,